The Fast Radio Burst FRB 20201124A in a star forming region: constraints to the progenitor and multiwavelength counterparts: Limits to X-ray counterparts of FRBs

 \section{Limits to X-ray counterparts of FRBs}

-Notwithstanding the significant progress obtained via the study of the environment, and the increasing number of precise locations that will be available in the future, high resolution imaging of the local environment of FRB provides only circumstantial evidence on the central source of FRB.
+Notwithstanding the significant progress obtained via the study of the environment, and the increasing number of precise locations that will be available in the future, high resolution imaging of the local environment of FRBs provides only circumstantial evidence on the central source of FRBs.
 A key step forward may come from the identification of the counterpart of FRBs at other wavelengths.

-Although our simultaneous coverage of the \textit{Chandra} observation with FAST and SRT observations does not find any significant association of FRB with X-ray photons (Appendix \ref{sec:FRB}), it sets upper limits on the X-ray counterparts that can be confronted with a magnetar origin.
+Although our simultaneous coverage of the \textit{Chandra} observation with FAST and SRT observations does not find any significant association of bursts from \frb with X-ray photons (Appendix \ref{sec:FRB}), it sets upper limits on the X-ray counterparts that can be confronted with a magnetar origin.
 We place a 5$\sigma$ upper limit ${\rm E_X\lesssim 6\times 10^{45}}$ erg in the 2-10 keV range on the X-ray energy of a burst at the time of any radio burst and ${\rm E_X\lesssim 1.6\times 10^{46}}$ erg at any time during the \textit{Chandra} observation.
-We derive a tighter upper limit ${\rm E_X\lesssim 1.1\times 10^{44}}$ erg assuming that X-ray bursts of similar fluence are emitted at the time of each radio flare.
-In Tab.\ref{tab:FRB} we compare the limits with two other repeaters FRB20121102A \citep{Scholz17} and FRB20181916B \citep{Scholz20}) The most constraining limit for X-ray bursts in coincidence with FRB is E$_X\lesssim 1.6\times 10^{45}$ erg for a single burst in FRB20181916B and ${\rm E_X\lesssim 1.1\times 10^{44}}$ erg in FRB20121124A, assuming that all FRB have an associated XRB.
+We derive a tighter upper limit ${\rm E_X\lesssim 1.1\times 10^{44}}$ erg assuming that X-ray bursts of similar fluence are emitted at the time of each radio burst.
+In Tab.\ref{tab:FRB} we compare the limits with two other repeaters \frba\ \citep{Scholz17} and \frbb\ \citep{Scholz20}.
+The most constraining limit for X-ray bursts in coincidence with FRB is E$_X\lesssim 1.6\times 10^{45}$ erg for a single burst in \frbb\ and ${\rm E_X\lesssim 1.1\times 10^{44}}$ erg in \frb, assuming that all FRB have an associated X-ray burst.
 This corresponds to an upper limit on the ratio of the flare energy in X-rays to radio $\rm{E_X/E_R\lesssim 5\times 10 ^{5}}$, and to a radio-to-X-ray spectral index $\alpha_{RX}\gtrsim 0.4$ (F($\nu) \propto \nu^{-\alpha}$).